iot-dsa-v2/dslink-java-v2-history/README.md

 - Enabled - Can be used to disable trending and history queries.
 - Status - The health or condition of the link.
 - Status Text - Description for the current status.
-- State - State of the database connection.
+- State - State of the database connection: connecting, connected, disconnecting or disconnected.
 - Last OK - Timestamp of last successful communication with the database.
 - Last Fail - Timestamp of last failed connection to the database.

 _Actions_

+ - Apply Aliases - Put history aliases on subscribed points.
+    - Overwrite - overwrite an existing alias to another path.
- - Edit Actions
+ - Edit
     - Delete - Delete the history group.
         - Node Only - Only remove the node from the tree.
         - Node and Data - Remove the node and all backing data.
     - Duplicate - Make a copy of the the database and its subtree.
     - Rename - Change the node name.
- - New Actions
+ - New
     - Group Folder - Add a folder for organizing history groups.
     - History Group - Add a new history group.
  - Purge - Removes records in the given time range from all histories.